Westport Disorderly Conduct Arrests

 According to this statute, this offense is a class C misdemeanor.
 Penalties upon conviction may include a $500 fine and a maximum of three months in jail.
 While sometimes disorderly conduct arrests in Westport occur after a lengthy investigation, they typically occur when a police officer responds to a 911 call and arrests one or more parties at the scene based on “probable cause” that those parties engaged in disorderly conduct.

 Unfortunately, this means that circumstantial evidence and testimony from witnesses are often the only basis for an arrest, both of which may be unreliable evidence upon which to base a conviction.
-Furthermore, police officers in Connecticut are required to make arrests upon suspicion of disorderly conduct even if the alleged victim(s) does not want to press charges.
+Furthermore, police officers in Westport are required to make arrests upon suspicion of disorderly conduct even if the alleged victim(s) does not want to press charges.

 What Procedures Follow a Disorderly Conduct Arrest?

 For many people arrested on disorderly conduct charges in Westport, the ensuing case against him generally proceeds without much delay and can usually end positively for the arrested party.
 Provided they retain a skilled criminal defense attorney, many disorderly conduct charges can be resolved without criminal penalties or any mark on the arrested party’s criminal record.

 On the other hand, arrests that law enforcement classifies as domestic violence are a very different matter.
 People arrested for domestic violence disorderly conduct must attend an arraignment hearing in court the next business day, during which a judge will usually issue some sort of protective order against them.